harmonylang/harmonylang.github.io/docs-src/textbook/hvm.md

   failure                  if not None, string that describes how the thread failed

 Details:

--   The frame pointer points to the current *stack frame*, which consists of the caller's frame pointer and variables, the argument to the method, an "invocation type" (`normal`, `interrupt`, or `thread`), and the return address (in case of `normal`).

 -   A thread terminates when it reaches the `Return` instruction of the top-level method (when the stack frame is of type `thread`) or when